Finland’s relations and development cooperation in Somalia

 In the previous programming period in 2016–2019, Finland concentrated on improving the position of women and girls and statebuilding.

-Finland’s development cooperation is used to support the progress in the national reconciliation process, to strengthen local government, and to improve access to education and healthcare.
+Finland’s development cooperation is used to support progress in the national reconciliation process, to strengthen local government, and to improve access to education and healthcare.

-Outcome: People have higher trust in the government and the social contract consolidates
+Outcome 1: People have higher trust in the government and the social contract consolidates

-• The national reconciliation process advances
+• The national reconciliation process advances.

-• The local government strengthens and becomes more inclusive
+• The local government strengthens and becomes more inclusive.

-• The administration of education and healthcare strengthens and services are more readily available to citizens
+• The administration of education and healthcare strengthens and services are more readily available to citizens.

-Ongoing programs and projects
+Ongoing programmes and projects

 Outcome: Women’s and girls’ sexual and reproductive health and rights in situations of crisis